agunter7/Space_Invaders_Arcade_Emulator/README.md

 7) In step 6, do not overwrite/replace any existing files
 8) Download the SDL2 Dev Library folder to the path "C:\Program Files\mingw_dev_lib\SDL2-2.0.12" (or any folder of your choosing if you edit the makefile)
 9) Download the SDL2 Mixer Library folder to to the path "C:\Program Files\mingw_dev_lib\SDL2_mixer-2.0.4" (or any folder of your choosing if you edit the makefile)
-10) Run the default makefile command or execute "make all" on a command-line
+10) Run the default makefile command or execute "make emu" on a command-line

 # Usage
 Target display must be refreshing at 60Hz for the game to play correctly.

 8080 Emulator - Use run.sh

-8080 Disassembler - Use disassemble.sh

 # Resources
 1) http://computerarcheology.com/Arcade/SpaceInvaders/